Ping DaVinci

 4. From the Custom tab, select OIDC, then click Continue.

-5. Enter a Name for this integration (e.g. Ping DaVinci).
+5. Enter a Name for this integration: for example, Ping DaVinci.

-7. Use the dropdown to Select a Workflow for this integration.
+7. Select a Workflow for this integration from the drop-down.

 📘